 Lowe dealt with the issue graciously and asked his competitors to pay him a dollar a year to call their games BINGO too.
-That resulted in BINGO becoming the generic name for all variations that we know today, including online Bingo.
+That resulted in BINGO becoming the generic name for all variations we know today, including online Bingo.

 In 2003 UK Bingo brands introduced the first online bingo sites.
 The game’s popularity since has grown at a tremendous rate.
-Online Bingo developed to such an extent that it had caused a drop in business for traditional land-based bingo games.
+Online Bingo developed to such an extent that it caused a drop in business for traditional land-based bingo games.

-We have seen bingo games with 80 balls and speed bingo games and chat bingo games.
+We have seen bingo games with 80 balls, speed, and chat bingo games.
 In addition to this, new bingo variants get introduced.